medvir/VirMet/docs/index.md

 VirMet is a software suite designed to help users running viral metagenomics
-experiments: unspecific massively parallel sequencing with the aim of discovering and characterizing the viruses present in biological samples.
+experiments: unspecific massively parallel sequencing with the aim of discovering and characterizing the virus fraction of biological samples.

 virmet is now called with a command subcommand
 syntax: `virmet fetch --viral n`, for example, downloads the bacterial